-But is instant gratification a good thing?
-Not always!
+But is instantaneous gratification always a good thing?
+No, not always!

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases.
 I may also have been compensated for linking to certain products in this post.
 For more detailed information, please visit our Affiliate Disclaimer page

-The Bible gives us a classic example of the dangers of instant gratification.
+The Bible gives us a textbook example of the dangers of instantaneous gratification.
 It can be found in the story of our old friend Jacob and his brother, Esau.

 Jacob and Esau